-Metropolitan Partnerships are made of community and business representatives with varied backgrounds, experiences and networks, the CEO of each of local government in the region and a Deputy Secretary from the Victorian State Government.
+The Inner Metropolitan partnership is in its second term, with the current membership appointed in August 2021.
+Each partnership is made of community and business representatives with varied backgrounds, experiences and networks, the CEO of each of local government in the region and a Deputy Secretary from the Victorian State Government.

 Anna is currently CEO of the Public Interest Journalism Initiative, a non-profit focusing on research and policy reform for the Australian news media industry.

 Anna is the former Chair of YWCA National Housing and Deputy CEO of Philanthropy Australia.
 She is currently a Non-Executive Director of ShareGift Australia, a philanthropic fund drawn from the Australian share market and a graduate of the Australian Institute of Company Directors.

 Carley was awarded the Order of Australia Medal in the Australia Day 2021 Honours List for service to the space industry during her time as CEO of Equatorial Launch Autralia, and to the community of the Northern Territory.

 Carley is listed in the Australian Financial Review 100 Women of Influence for 2019.

 Equatorial Launch Australia is the country’s first commercial spaceport development company.
 Her considerable experience in economic development and civic engagement includes working as CEO of Developing East Arnhem Ltd, a not-for-profit organisation specialising in structural transition in mining towns and is a National Director of Economic Development Australia.

 Mohammed is the founder and CEO of Culture and Co, a cultural consulting and training organisation.
 He served as a community representative Commissioner to the Victorian Multicultural Commission from September 2019 – 2021.